TheSethRose/Time-Capsule/README.md

 ## 🚀 Future Features

-- 🖥️ Screen recording and transcription
-- 📁 Folder monitoring for important documents
-- 🌐 Web interface for database management
-- 🤖 LLM integration for natural language interaction with your digital memory
-- 🧠 Advanced memory recall capabilities, allowing users to query their digital history
-- 📊 Data visualization and timeline view

-For a detailed list of current and planned features, please see our [TODO list](TODO.md).
+For a detailed list of planned features, please see our [TODO list](TODO.md).

 ## 🛠️ Installation